dzmitry-kuliashou/SimpleUberWebApi/README.md

 7. Repositories are implemented in SimpleUber.DAL project using EntityFramework6 functionality.
 Code first conception is realized in this solution.

 8. SimpleUber.Client - it's client dll for service's consumer.
 It contains services' interfaces implementation from SimpleUber.Distribution.Api and provide functionality for creating http requests.
-So, if client is writen using .NET technology, it's necessary to distribute him SimpleUber.Distributin.Api, SimpleUber.Client and SimpleUber.Errors dll's and then client can call services directly not caring about, how to create response.
-The only thing, which services consumer should do in this case is to set service's host address in SimpleUber.Client.Common.WebApiCaller.BasicUrl
+So, if client is writen using .NET technology, it's necessary to distribute him SimpleUber.Distributin.Api, SimpleUber.Client and SimpleUber.Errors dll's and then client can call services directly not caring about, how to create request.
+The only thing, which services consumer should do in this case is to set service's host address in SimpleUber.Client.Common.WebApiCaller.BasicUrl (only once when web application is starting)

 Also you can find, that each layer has its own classes for data - DTO on DAL, commands and queries on Command and QueryHandlers layer, service contract on distribution layer.
 And AutoMapper library is used for converting data objects.